2032 Summer Olympics: Infrastructure

-As of 2021, Brisbane has many infrastructure projects under construction or planning on top of the games.
+As of 2021, Brisbane has many infrastructure projects under construction or planning on top of the Games.
 Cross River Rail, scheduled to be completed by 2029, is an underground railway project through central Brisbane, which is under construction.
 Cross River Rail will see the development of a new rail line underneath Brisbane River, and the redevelopment of several stations in the Brisbane central business district with a cost of over A$17 billion.
 Another transport infrastructure project is the Brisbane Metro bus rapid transit project, which consists of two routes with a headway of up to five minutes during peak times.
 The project is scheduled to be completed in late 2024.
 In May 2024, funding was announced for the proposed Maroochydore railway line, expected to be completed by 2032.

 Brisbane Lord Mayor Adrian Schrinner proposed in 2021 that a 7 ha glass factory in West End formerly operated by Visy, be redeveloped into a 57000 m2 International Broadcast Centre along the banks of the Brisbane River.

 The main Athletes' Village will be located at Bowen Hills, with satellite villages in Royal Pines, Maroochydore, Rockhampton and Hervey Bay.

+In December 2025, the Queensland government appointed Unite32, a joint venture between Aecom and Laing O'Rourke, to be the delivery partner for the Games' infrastructure.

 The Games

 Sports

 Since 2020, the program of the Summer Olympics has consisted of mandatory core sports that persist between Games, and up to six optional sports proposed by the organizing committee in order to improve local interest.
-The initial sports programme will be determined at an IOC Session in 2026.
+The initial sports programme will be determined in 2026.

+Proposed sports and events

 Various international sports federations and similar sanctioning bodies have announced plans to pursue bids for the addition of sports (optional or non-mandatory core sports) to the 2032 Games: